ilfrich/quick-n-dirty-utils/README.md

  ```

 #### Login

+The login functions (including `getAuthJsonHeader()` and `getAuthHeader()`) assume that you use the browser's
+`localStorage` (a permanent storage in the browser per URL) to store the full header value for the `Authorization`
+header and of course that the server is using the `Authorization` header (vs. for example a cookie).
+So, if your auth
+headers look like this: `Authorization: Basic x9fah736mad`, you would store `Basic x9fah736mad` in the `localStorage`.

+The default `localStorage` key used is `auth_token`, but this can be overridden in every function using the storage.

 #### `setAuthToken(token, localStorageKey)`
 Simple access wrapper for the browser's `localStorage` to store a login token.
 To be used by `getAuthJsonHeader()` and